-Intellectual Merit: This work significantly expands on the current state of the art PV identification completed by ASU [3].
-Once a COBS has been identified, operational and physical parameters could be extracted such as battery size, discharge and charging rate, normal operational function, starting charge time, and potentially even the current state-of-charge (SOC).
-Figure 1 displays a theoretical example of a COBS altering a load profile by shifting the peak load.
-In this ideal case, it would be straightforward to design a program to identify the COBS.
-However, it would be nearly impossible for an engineer to determine the constraints that can accurately account for all the possibilities of customer load patterns and numerous influences that alter a load profile.
-This calls for a data-driven approach, resulting in a machine learning algorithm capable of analyzing the vast spectrum of heterogeneous data types.
+Intellectual Merit: This work significantly expands on the current state-of-the-art PV identification work completed by ASU [3] to battery identification, e.g., COBS.
+For example, Figure 2 displays an idea example of how a COBS alters a load profile by shifting the peak load.
+With such a unique pattern on load change, one can easily design a process for COBS identification.
+Such an identification can immediately reveal key information for distribution system operators.
+For example, one can extract operational and physical parameters such as battery size, discharge and charging rate, normal operational function, starting charge time, and potentially even the current state-of-charge (SOC).
+Consequently, accurate system modeling can be achieved for grid monitoring and control.

+However, it would be nearly impossible for an engineer to see the ideal case like Figure 2.
+This is because one cannot easily determine the uncertainties of customer loads, making COBS identification hard with diversified customer load patterns.
+This calls for a data-driven approach for online pattern recognition and real-tiem adaptation.
+The goal is to create an eco-system for machine learning algorithms to interact with the vast spectrum of heterogeneous data types.

-Figure 1: The peak demand rate spans 3-8pm.
+Figure 2: The peak demand rate spans 3-8pm.
 The right profile shows the altered smart meter data if the peak load seen by the utility was eliminated by a battery.
 Normal load profile data extracted from [4].

+Specifically, data are the key for designing the machine learning algorithms when COBS has a large penetration in the near future.
+However, there is a lack of COBS in the current system.
+So, I will first extract typical battery control algorithms from utility the smart meter data.
+Then, such algorithms will be used to generate a large-scale customer load profiles with a wide-variety of patterns to mimicking different sizes and operations of COBS.

-To design the machine learning program, I will first use battery control algorithms on a database of utility smart meter data to generate a wide variety of customer load profiles mimicking different sizes and operations of COBS.
-This is necessary because of the lack of COBS being used today.
-Second, combining the generated data and other heterogenous data types (expected PV generation, utility rates, temperature, etc.) a probabilistic graphical model will be created to guide development of a computationally efficient data-driven framework for COBS identification and parameter extraction.
-The results from the probabilistic model will be implanted in a supervised machine learning algorithm that will be trained to identify COBS and extract their parameters.
-The data-driven process described will ensure the machine learning program’s results will be predictable, mathematically verifiable, and highly accurate.
+To make the data more realistic on a utility scale, we will combine the generated data with other heterogenous data types (expected PV generation, utility rates, temperature, etc.) for our learning algorithms.
+For this purpose, a probabilistic graphical model for quantify uncertainties will be created to guide development of a computationally efficient data-driven framework for COBS identification and parameter extraction.
+The results from the probabilistic model will be implanted in a supervised machine learning algorithm which will be trained to identify COBS and extract their parameters.
+By correlating different key factors in a graphical model, our proposed data-driven process will ensure a highly accurate and mathematically verifiable tool for COBS analysis.

-Contingent upon successful COBS identification and parameter extraction, I will develop a software addition for OpenDSS, an open source distribution system simulator, to use the extracted battery parameters to test the impact of COBS on a distribution circuit model.
+Contingent upon successful COBS identification and parameter extraction, I will develop a software addition for OpenDSS, which is an open source distribution system simulator.
+The goal is to use the extracted battery parameters to test the impact of COBS on a distribution circuit model.
 Further, engineers could use this tool to adjust COBS operational parameters to investigate if they can improve and/or optimize distribution circuit performance.